Eric Nord

-Early life and career
+Early life and education

 Nord was born Harry Helmuth Pastor in Krefeld, Germany to Dorothea, an American, and Carl Theodore Pastor, a German.
 As a child, he often accompanied his father on business trips to the United States.
 His parents divorced in 1920, and when he was 19, he left Germany in 1938.

 He studied acting in Los Angeles and took the stage name of Eric Nord.
+While in Los Angeles, he frequented Agape Lodge of Ordo Templi Orientis, where he studied Aleister Crowley's new religious movement, Thelema, in association with JPL rocket engineer Jack Parsons.
+He was initiated into the Order at Agape Lodge on December 5, 1942.
+Lodge records indicate that his father, Carl Theodore Pastor, was initiated a week later on December 12, 1942.

+Career

-In 1942 or 1943, shortly after his arrival in San Francisco, he met and married Mary Hollister with whom he had three or four children, including Carl Paul Pastor.
+In 1943, Nord moved to San Francisco.
+Shortly after his arrival there, he met and married Mary Hollister with whom he had three or four children, including Carl Paul Pastor.
 However, Mary left him within a few years.

 In the early 1950s, Nord sometimes worked at the Co-Existence Bagel Shop (the self-described "Gateway to Beatnik Land"), a popular hangout in North Beach. (in Bagel Shop Jazz, the poet Bob Kaufman called its patrons "...shadow people...mulberry-eyed girls in black stockings, smelling vaguely of mint jelly…turtle neck angel guys...").
 In 1950, Nord rented a basement in North beach where he and a growing number of young people, aspiring beatniks, hung out.
 He called the place the "hungry i" nightclub.
 Enrico Banducci later took over club and it became the cradle of stand-up comedy.

 In June 1958, on orders from San Francisco mayor George Christopher to crack down on drug use and delinquency in North Beach, San Francisco police raided Nord's Party Pad club and arrested him for operating a public dance without a license.
 Later that summer, on August 8, in an article titled "Schoolgirl Lost in Beatnik Land", San Francisco Chronicle readers learned that two high school girls in Eric "Big Daddy" Nord's production of Archy and Mehitabel had disappeared after the previous night's performance.
 Chronicle readers learned how Nord and another man had taken the girls on a car trip.
 Nord, driving his Oldsmobile at the end of a beatnik procession, saying his interest in the girls was only fatherly, turned himself in at the Hall of Justice.
 His much-publicized trial ended in December, when he was fined $300 and given three years' probation.
 Said the presiding judge, "You and your friends in Beatnikland emphasize your unusual ways to give an impression that you have talent, ability and stature, when actually a person looking into you finds no talent at all."
 Later, the same judge overturned his own verdict.